-The RN to baccalaureate program — designed exclusively for ADN and diploma RNs — has a more than 30-year history at Bemidji State University and an 80% graduation rate.
+The RN to baccalaureate program — designed exclusively for ADN and diploma RNs — is a CCNE Accredited program that has a more than 30-year history at Bemidji State University and an 80% graduation rate.

-Working RNs who want to increase their opportunities in the healthcare field by completing a BS in nursing should first apply to Bemidji State through the Center for Extended Learning and then apply for admission to the nursing major.
+Working RNs who want to increase their opportunities in the healthcare field by completing a BS in nursing should first transfer to Bemidji State and then apply for admission to the nursing program.

 Designed for Working Professionals

 New students will have the opportunity to take courses that fit their busy schedule and learning style.
 Our program features course instruction that is delivered completely online with the option for students to participate in online synchronous class meetings or watch recordings on their own schedule.